Did you know that as per various studies an average employee spends a whopping 13 years and two months at work during their lifetime?

 As a result, companies worldwide are slowly understanding the importance of employee benefits and are leaving no stone unturned in providing employees with every possible perks and benefit.
 Whether it’s giving food coupons or providing insurance cover for the entire family, businesses are constantly looking for innovative ways to reward their employees.

-Using tools like the Perbox discount scheme, you can offer a unique discount package to your hardworking employees.
+Using various tools and schemes, you can offer a unique discount package to your hardworking employees.
 From saving on supermarket groceries to discounts on gym fees and holidays – give your team members another reason to come back to work and perform to their best potential.

 Also, innovative discount schemes like these give freebies and weekly treats that can help in reducing the stress level of your employees.
 There is nothing more encouraging for an employee than receiving treats from their company.